enze-chen/cme100-python/intro.md

 ## Does it _really_ not matter which language I learn?

-Correct.
+Pretty much.
-In the context of the course, **homeworks and tutorials will still be given in MATLAB** as we experiment with the transition to Python (allowed for optional components), but the underlying computing principles and [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking) are the same.
+In the context of the course, **homeworks and tutorials will still be given in MATLAB** as we experiment with the transition to Python, but the underlying computing principles and [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking) are the same.
 Sure, certain tasks may be easier in one language than the other as they were developed by different scientific communities, but we anticipate that learning one will serve as a solid foundation so you can easily transition to another programming language in your future work.